-These condensed interim consolidated financial statements include the accounts of the Company, its wholly-owned dormant Mexican subsidiary Minera Sierra Gioc SA, its wholly owned United States subsidiary Sierra Iron Ore USA and its wholly-owned subsidiary Sassy.
+These condensed interim consolidated financial statements include the accounts of the Company, its wholly-owned dormant Mexican subsidiary Minera Sierra Gioc SA and its wholly owned United States subsidiary Sierra Iron Ore USA.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-All significant intercompany transactions and balances have been eliminated upon consolidation.
+All significant inter-company transactions and balances have been eliminated upon consolidation.